Article: Reflections on Loss at the Winter Solstice

 Overwhelming loss invites us to look beyond our usual ways of structuring our reality.
 We often have to look outside ourselves, or beyond ourselves, or at least beyond our usual ways of thinking and feeling to find balance.
 When we experience loss, we are willing to go beyond ourselves in ways we are not always willing to when things are going the way we thought they might.
 This is one of the gifts that loss provides.
 It encourages us to encounter the world in a new way as we set out on a quest to reorient ourselves to the world that emerges out of the experience of loss.
 This can lead to greater depths of understanding about who we are, what the world is, and nature of the relationship between the two.

-The process of adapting to what to that which seems impossible to adapt to is a process that leads us to greater awareness and to a broader consciousness.
-But we cannot benefit from the lessons of loss if we allow ourselves to become lost in our reactivity to the loss of control we feel in the face of loss.
+The process of adapting to that which seems impossible to adapt to is a process that leads us to greater awareness and to a broader consciousness.
+But we cannot benefit from the lessons of loss if we allow ourselves to become lost in our reactivity to the lack of control we feel in the face of loss.
 Of course, it is devastating to lose someone we love, or long to love.
 But death is part of life, not separate from it.
 If we are lucky, we can make the decision to allow the lessons that our reactions to loss reveal.
 Following the path these lessons reveal can lead us deeply within ourselves.
-These winter nights provide the depth of space and time we need to be able to know ourselves more deeply.
+These winter nights provide the space and time we need to be able to know ourselves more deeply.
 This is a perfect moment to move more deeply into the deepest part of ourselves, and our loss provides us the illumination we need to find ourselves in places where we may have not ventured to explore before.

 In exploring our grief, we are exploring our reactivity.
 In exploring our reactivity, we explore how we reject the idea that life is not what we wanted it to be.
-If we are lucky, when we understand we are not in control of what is happening – we begin to understand that we do have control over how we react to what is happening.
-In an effort to relieve ourselves of the pain that our reactivity generates, we find ourselves coming face to face with aspects of our experience that may have lain dormant until the moment of our loss.
+If we are lucky, when we understand we are not in control of what is happening, we begin to understand that we do have control over how we react to what is happening.
+In an effort to relieve ourselves of the pain that our reactivity generates, we find ourselves coming face-to-face with aspects of our experience that may have lain dormant until the moment of our loss.
 These reactions may range from denial, to anger, to bargaining, to depression, to hatred, to jealousy, to rage, to despair, to hopelessness, to a rejection of our powerlessness.
 It is important to explore what our true reactions are without judgment or prejudice.
 We must walk the path that loss opens to us without cultivating self-pity or despair, but without rejecting them either.

 I would like to offer a story, drawn from the Buddhist tradition as reported in Two Simple Happenings (twosimplehappenings.blogspot.com) that illuminates one woman’s movement through all these reactions at the loss of her child.